 As an Event Producer, Bari created high-profile special events for Delta Air Lines, The Merce Cunningham Dance Company, The NYU Downtown Hospital Debutante Cotillion and Christmas Ball, and the CUNY Graduate Center.
 She served as the Coordinator of the 1999 Classically Independent Film Festival Tour, Managing Director of the 1999 IFP American Independents in Berlin Program, Hospitality Director of the 1996 and 1997 Hamptons International Film Festival, Managing Director of the 1997 New York Women's Film Festival, and the Curator/Programmer of the 1997 Moonworks Short Film Program.
 She was a Juror for the 2002 Columbia University Student Film Awards and the 2000 Student Academy Awards.

-Bari was a Contributing Editor to Filmmaker Magazine for 12 years, and has been an editorial consultant for Scenario, Silicon Alley Reporter and IFC/Rant magazines, and the Indiewire and IFP Websites.
+Bari was a Contributing Editor to Filmmaker Magazine for 12 years, and an editorial consultant for Scenario, Silicon Alley Reporter and IFC/Rant magazines, and the Indiewire and IFP Websites.
 She has also translated the fiction of Swedish author Jonas Gardell.
 A 1987 graduate of SUNY Binghamton, Bari earned a Master's degree in Literature from Indiana University in 1994.